ResearchHubX/Computing-Respository---Docs/research-paper/draft.md

 User testing and validation at each stage.

-5. Results & Impact
+5. Results & Analysis

-Platform Adoption
+Expected Platform Adoption

 CRPR is expected to attract students, faculty, and industry partners.

-Early adoption will focus on universities and computing research institutions.
+Adoption will start within universities and computing research institutions.

 Research adoption strategies similar to Jones & Patel (2021) suggest that structured repositories improve research visibility and reuse.